BloodBowlBase/EHeresy/docs/strategic_assets/detachments.md

 * Turbo-laser destructor
 * Plasma blastgun

-A Warmaster Iconoclast can exchange its Kirus siege drill for a Kirus grav imploder for +10 points.
+A Warmaster Iconoclast can exchange its Kirus siege drill for a Kirus grav imploder for [+10 points].

 | Weapon                                    | Range   | Dice | To Hit | AP | Traits                                              |
 | ----------------------------------------- | :-----: | :--: | :----: | :-: | --------------------------------------------------- |